ulixee/hero/website/docs/Advanced/UserProfile.md

   - indexedDB `IndexedDB[]`.
 An array of the `indexedDB` databases for a given domain with records stored as [typeson](https://github.com/dfahlander/typeson).

 #### **Type**: `object { [origin: string]: DomStorage }`
   - key `string`.
-The "security origin" of a page or iFrame as defined by Chromium.
+The "security origin" of a page or iFrame as defined by Chrome.
   - value [DomStorage](#dom-storage).
 The `DomStorage` entry for the given origin.